Zrp200/pscapture/README.md

 open the gif/webm after generation

 #### --show-steps
-when not processing the entire battle, log the part of the protocol captured
+when not processing the entire battle, log the part of the protocol captured.
+This is helpful for finding the best start and end step for a given capture.

 ### Options:
 #### --help